Bake Play Smile

 Thai Pumpkin Soup with Coconut Milk

 You’ll love how easy it is to make this heavenly Thai pumpkin soup.
-The ultimate winter-warmer, it is packed full of real pumpkin, cosy and comforting curry flavour and a swirl of creamy coconut milk.
-And it can be on the table in less than 30 minutes!
+The ultimate winter-warmer, it is packed full of roasted pumpkin, cosy and comforting curry flavour and a swirl of creamy coconut milk.
+And it can be on the table in less than under 1 hour!

 Print Pin Rate